-The goal of this task is to deploy the product developed under Task 2 to additional customers and meet the customer deployment minimum requirements outlined in Section II.B.5 of the solicitation manual.
 Note: Work for Phase 2 activities is not initially funded under this grant agreement.
 This grant agreement may be amended at a future date to include funding for Phase 2 activities.
 The recipient shall not proceed with work for any Phase 2 activities until this grant agreement is amended per the Special Terms and Conditions.
-See GFO-22-609 and Special Terms and Conditions: CEC may fund Phase 2 project activities on a first-come, first-served basis if CEC determines that specified performance metrics have been met.
-Projects may only access funding for Phase 2 if they meet certain performance metrics during Phase 1.
+See GFO-22-609 and Special Terms and Conditions (Special Terms): CEC may fund Phase 2 project activities on a first-come, first-served basis if CEC, in its sole discretion, determines that performance metrics specified in the Special Terms have been met.
+Projects may only access funding for Phase 2 if CEC determines that the Recipient has met those performance metrics during Phase 1.
 Also, funding for Phase 2 is subject to future appropriations and is not guaranteed.